stjude/cis-x/README.md

 The Docker image uses `bin/cis-X` as its entrypoint, giving access to all commands.

-The image assumes three working directories: `/data` for inputs, `/refs` for common references, and `/results` for outputs. `/data` and `/refs` can be read-only, whereas `/results` needs write access.
+The image assumes two working directories: `/data` for inputs and `/results` for outputs. `/data` can be read-only, whereas `/results` needs write access.
+External references also need to be mounted to `/app/refs/external`.
 For example, mounting to these directories requires three flags:

 ```
 --mount type=bind,source=$HOME/research/data,target=/data,readonly \